janbbeck/SideChannelMatlab/README.md

 - Allow for the usage in academic settings
 - Make it easy to implement changes to try out variations

 Thus, they are easy to understand and change but not optimized for speed.
 If you need that, go to SideChannelMarvels.
-The scripts are all attacking AES SBOXes, but their simplicity makes it easy to adjust for other attacks.
+The scripts are all attacking AES SBOXes, but their simplicity makes it easy to adjust for other attacks and cryptosystems.